List of Supergirl characters: Malefic J'onzz

 Malefic J'onzz (portrayed by Phil LaMarr as an adult, Marcello Guedes as a boy, Domonique Robinson as a teenager) is a Green Martian, the son of M'yrnn J'onzz, and the brother of J'onn J'onzz.
 He was born with the ability to incept thoughts into other minds, leading M'yrnn to place him in solitary confinement to protect others from him.
-Malefic was brought to Earth from the Phantom Zone by the Monitor and begins his plans to get revenge on J'onn.
+Malefic was brought to Earth from the Phantom Zone by the Monitor and plots vengeance on J'onn.

 He starts by freeing Midnight from the Phantom Zone.
 With help from Obsidian Tech, J'onn figures out that Malefic betrayed the Green Martians to the White Martians and used a death curse on some of them which led to Malefic being banished to the Phantom Zone.
-J'onn then wiped Malefic's very existence from the collective memory of the Green Martians to spare M'yrnn the pain of his failure with Malefic,.
+J'onn then wiped Malefic's existence from the collective memory of the Green Martians to spare M'yrnn the pain of his failure with Malefic,.
 Lena later does an experiment on Malefic enabling him to assume a human form more close to his father and brother.
 Taking the advice of M'yrnn, J'onn confronts Malefic.
 After a brief mind-meld, the brothers reconcile.
 Malefic helps the DEO prevent Lena from using Myriad at the time when Supergirl and J'onn were fighting Rama Khan.
 Once that was done, J'onn provides Malefic with one of his cars so that Malefic can return to Mars and work with Miss Martian to end the war between the Green Martians and the White Martians.
 Malefic being released from the Phantom Zone was all part of a test by the Monitor which J'onn passed.
 The technology used by Malefic later detected a Sun-Eater heading to the Sun as Miss Martian arrives to help deal with the Sun-Eater.

 In season six, J'onn mentioned that he visited Malefic on if he can help locate the area of the Phantom Zone where Lex Luthor sent Supergirl.
 J'onn mentioned to Alex that he can only remember where Midnight was.